EMAG: Self-Rectifying Diffusion Sampling with Exponential Moving Average Guidance: Related work

 \section{Related work}

-Classifier-free guidance (CFG) \cite{ho2022classifier} combines conditional and unconditional predictions to improve prompt alignment and perceptual quality.
-However, CFG suffers from inherent drawbacks such as reduced generation diversity \cite{astolfi2024consistency, ifriqi2025entropy, sadat2023cads} and visual over-saturation \cite{ho2022classifier}.
-To alleviate these issues, recent studies have revisited CFG and developed strategies that better balance semantic alignment and visual fidelity by decomposing the CFG update into orthogonal/parallel components and down-weighting saturation-prone components, enabling higher guidance scales with fewer artifacts, Adaptive Projected Guidance (APG) \cite{sadat2024eliminating}, or by boosting diversity via annealing the conditioning strength during inference, especially at high guidance scales, Condition-Annealed Diffusion Sampler (CADS) \cite{sadat2023cads}.
+Classifier-free guidance (CFG) \cite{ho2022classifier} combines conditional and unconditional predictions to improve prompt alignment and perceptual quality, but suffers from reduced generation diversity \cite{astolfi2024consistency, ifriqi2025entropy, sadat2023cads} and visual over-saturation \cite{ho2022classifier}.
+To alleviate these issues, recent studies have revisited CFG and developed strategies that better balance semantic alignment and visual fidelity.
+Adaptive Projected Guidance (APG) \cite{sadat2024eliminating} decomposes the CFG update into orthogonal/parallel components and down-weights saturation-prone components, enabling higher guidance scales with fewer artifacts.
+Condition-Annealed Diffusion Sampler (CADS) \cite{sadat2023cads} boosts diversity via annealing the conditioning strength during inference, especially at high guidance scales.

 A useful unifying view is \emph{auto-guidance} \cite{karras2024guiding}, where a strong model is contrasted with a deliberately weakened (reduced parameters or training steps) variant to steer sampling.
-This separation helps stabilize updates and expose failure modes, highlighting the artifacts typical of high guidance scales. \emph{Karras et al.}\ report that autoguidance disentangles control over image quality while preserving variation, yielding more favorable quality–diversity trade-offs than CFG \cite{karras2024guiding}.
+This separation helps stabilize updates and expose failure modes, highlighting the artifacts typical of high guidance scales. \emph{Karras et al.}\ report that auto-guidance disentangles control over image quality while preserving variation, yielding more favorable quality–diversity trade-offs than CFG \cite{karras2024guiding}.